hiett/serverless-redis-http/README.md

 - Automatically kills redis connections after inactivity
 - Supports multiple redis instances, and you can configure unique tokens for each
 - Fully supports the `@upstash/redis` TypeScript library.
+- Works inside of GitHub Action's services, so you can run it alongside Redis in your tests.

 ## Client usage
 This will not work with regular Redis clients, as it is over HTTP and not the redis protocol.